-There are times in your Sales career when you hear something that really resonates.
-Salespeople are always borrowing ideas from others, after all imitation is the sincerest form of flattery.
-In a meeting one day, I heard this great phrase from a very respected and successful colleague that really made me pause.
+There are times in your sales career when you hear something that really resonates.
+Salespeople are always borrowing ideas from others.
+After all, imitation is the sincerest form of flattery.
+In a meeting one day, I heard this great phrase from a respected and successful colleague that really made me pause.

-So often I hear Salespeople and Sales Leaders talk about the importance of lots of activity.
-You know those conversations that take place where the leader is asking the salesperson about how many sales calls, they made this week.
-Or the salesperson is telling the leader on their update about all the sales calls they made today.
+So often, I hear salespeople and sales leaders talk about the importance of lots of activity.
+You know those conversations that take place where the leader asks the salesperson about the number of sales calls they made this week.
+Or the salesperson is telling the leader in their update about all the sales calls they made that day.
 While activity is important, at what cost are you conducting it?

 There is always lots of pressure in sales.
-One of the major keys to success is finding that balance.
-For every product and salesperson that can be different.
-The salesperson must make an intelligent assessment of the factors that will go into their own success.
-This process cannot be left entirely up to others in their organization.
-In that process the salesperson must evaluate multiple factors that can include their product, the quota they have been assigned, the prospect list, the territory they operate in and perhaps how the last salesperson in role performed, and why?
-This process requires some mental math and strategic thinking to give yourself the very best plan for success.
+One of the keys to success is finding that balance.
+For every product and salesperson, that can be different.
+The salesperson must make an intelligent assessment of the factors that will go into their success.
+This process cannot be left entirely up to others in the organization.
+In the process, the salesperson must evaluate multiple factors that can include their product, the quota they have been assigned, the prospect list, the territory they operate in, and perhaps how the last salesperson in the role performed and why?
+This process requires some mental math and strategic thinking to give the sales person the best plan for success.

-There has never been a better time to be a sales professional as there is always something that needs to be sold.
-The technology that includes Artificial Intelligence (AI) is at our fingertips.
-The right use of a CRM tool can help you manage a pipeline more efficiently than ever before and there are multiple resources and experts out there to assist you along the way.
-Imagine the salespeople of yesteryear without e-mail or computers or Websites to tell you all about the prospects you are trying to sell.
-The fantastic resources available now should never allow us to confuse activity with accomplishment.
+There has never been a better time to be a sales professional, as there is always something that needs to be sold.
+Technology that includes Artificial Intelligence (AI) is at our fingertips, along with the correct use of a CRM tool that can help a salesperson manage a pipeline more efficiently than ever before.
+There are also multiple resources and experts out there to assist along the way.
+Imagine the salespeople of yesteryear without e-mail, computers, or websites to tell them all about the prospects they are trying to sell.
+The fantastic resources available now should allow us to never confuse activity with accomplishment.